Thursday, August 25, 2016

 Karl Popper, serious brain.

 Psychology isn’t like that.
-There are no universally agreed on definitions for depression, happiness, and stress.
+There are no universally agreed-upon definitions for depression, happiness, or stress.
 Even observing them can be tricky.

 However, hard science is in poor supply.
-If you keep an eye on the news, you’ll see that biologists argue over what kinds of cells qualify as stem cells, chemists argue over how to classify crystals (and over hyphenated terms!) and physicists tend to work with concepts so out there, that they’re still been arguing over the quantum mechanics theory, 90 years after it was first published, and discussing whether it really is necessary to provide empirical evidence for their ideas at all.
+If you keep an eye on the news, you’ll see that biologists argue over what kinds of cells qualify as stem cells, chemists argue over how to classify crystals, and physicists are still arguing over quantum mechanics theory 90 years after it was first published, debating whether empirical evidence is even necessary for their ideas at all.

 And let’s not talk about how scientific medicine is, or we’d be here all day!

-For me, when I'm not cautioning clients over numbers, the issue isn’t who has the hardest science.
+For me, the issue isn’t who has the hardest science.
 What I’m interested in are investigations into human nature that tell us something about ourselves.

 Psychological research deals with challenging topics that affect us all.
 Like, why do we rush to help if it’s just us and them, but we’ll maybe stand back if there are fifty of us?
 And why does a great piece of good fortune coming our way not make us permanently happy?